LovelaceCoder/Unborn20/README.md

-# Hello, Zergio's here, welcome to my little programming world!
+# Hello, Sergio's here, welcome to my little programming world!

 I'm a software developer appasionate in all about Computer Science.